jerith/Platform-Guild/language-guides/python/development.rst

         $ vagrant up

    This will download and save the base image, and run chef to automatically configure the VM.
-If you are prompted to select a network adapter for bridged networking, choose whichever adapter is connected (usually wifi).
+If you are prompted to select a network adapter for bridged networking, choose whichever adapter is connected (usually WiFi).

-   Virtual machine is configured to use "private network" mode: VirtualBox will create a new network adapter on your machine, usually called vboxnet0.
+   Virtual machine is configured to use "private network" mode:
+   VirtualBox will create a new network adapter on your machine, usually called ``vboxnet0``.
 The VM is connected to the same network and all its ports are exposed.
-To find out the ip of the VM, run 'vagrant ssh' and execute 'ifconfig' on the VM.
+To find out the IP of the VM, run 'vagrant ssh' and execute 'ifconfig' on the VM.

 Vagrant Cheat-Sheet